European Scrutiny Committee

-The European Scrutiny Committee is a select committee of the House of Commons in the Parliament of the United Kingdom.
-Following Britain's withdrawal from the European Union in January 2020 and the end of the transition period on 31 December 2020, the Committee continues to "monitor the legal and/or political importance of new EU legislation and policy and assess their potential implications for the UK.
-It may also scrutinise the implementation of the Withdrawal Agreement, the Protocol on Northern Ireland and the UK/EU Trade & Cooperation Agreement."
+The European Scrutiny Committee was a select committee of the House of Commons in the Parliament of the United Kingdom.
+Following Britain's withdrawal from the European Union in January 2020 and the end of the transition period on 31 December 2020 until the 2024 general election, the Committee continued to "monitor the legal and/or political importance of new EU legislation and policy and assess their potential implications for the UK.
+It was also able to scrutinise the implementation of the Withdrawal Agreement, the Protocol on Northern Ireland and the UK/EU Trade & Cooperation Agreement."

-Membership
+The committee was abolished after the 2024 general election.

+2019–2024 Parliament

-The current membership is as follows:
+The membership in the 58th parliament was as follows:

-Changes 2019-present
+Changes 2019–present

 Occasionally, the House of Commons orders changes to be made in terms of membership of select committees, as proposed by the Committee of Selection.
 Such changes from 2019 onwards are shown below.

-2017-2019 Parliament
+2017–2019 Parliament

 Members of the committee were announced on 30 October 2017.

-Changes 2017-2019
+Changes 2017–2019

-2015-2017 Parliament
+2015–2017 Parliament

 Members of the committee were announced on 15 July 2015.

-Changes 2015-2017
+Changes 2015–2017

-2010-2015 Parliament
+2010–2015 Parliament

 Members of the committee were announced on 26 July 2010.